-We have seen weawings, reliefs and models of Egyptian river reed boats and they have all a hull shape different from that of Titicaca.
-Nevertheless all actual sail experiments have used the Titicaca-shape, because it is the only reed boat as have survived the many years and is still used on the Titicaca lake build and maintained by the same Aymara tribe.
+All actual sail experiments have used the Titicaca hull-shape, because it is the only reed boat type as have survived in many years and still is used on the Titicaca lake build and maintained by the same Aymara tribe.

-During the next generations after Heyerdahl the boat-wrights from lake Titicaca have developed as new products for their costumers as oceangoing reed-boats and many fantastic creations for turistic use on their own home waters of Titicaca.
+During the next generations after Heyerdahl the boat-wrights from lake Titicaca, have taken care of their new business and have developed new products for their costumers as oceangoing reed-boats and many fantastic creations for turistic use on their own home waters of Titicaca.

 The use of Titicaca hull has been "extrapolated" for oceangoing crafts with up to 3 masts - far outside the Titicaca lake.

 The craftmanship for these boats does that they "survive" an ocean raid and therefore this Titicaca-crafts are very adored by any "researcher", even his theme is far outside the Andes mountains.